German government struggles to unite on EU energy proposal hurdle | DW | 03.01.2022

 The list is part of the bloc's plans to decarbonize the European economy and build clean power plants, which will require the investment of billions of euros.

-Under the draft proposal the gas and nuclear plants must meet certain criteria: Investment into new nuclear plants as they are planned in France, the Netherlands, and Poland, can be considered "sustainable" only if respective states ensure they meet the latest technology standards, and provide a concrete plan for the disposal for high-level radioactive waste.
+Under the draft proposal, the gas and nuclear plants must meet certain criteria: Investment in new nuclear plants as they are planned in France, the Netherlands, and Poland, can be considered "sustainable" only if respective states ensure they meet the latest technology standards, and provide a concrete plan for the disposal for high-level radioactive waste.

 Natural gas plants could also be granted a green label for a limited period of time, provided certain criteria are met.
 These could involve limits on the amount of greenhouse gas emitted or proving that the plants can also be operated with green hydrogen or low-carbon gas.